“Intimate and exclusive: just a few secluded suites in a private beach retreat, in unspoilt southern Nicoya Peninsula”

 Latitude 10 is definitely pitched at a grown-up market, and its design and facilities are sophisticated rather than child-friendly.
 That said, children are welcome and often stay if the resort is hired as a whole - it's a perfect place for a family get-together.
-Most rooms have daybeds which can be made up as a bed for a child (there's a small charge for kids aged 6+), but there are no baby cots.
+Most rooms have daybeds which can be made up as a bed for a child (there's a small charge for kids aged 6+).
 There are lots of activities which older children would enjoy in the area.

 Family friendly accommodation:

 The Master Suites have 2 daybeds and a lounge area, plus dining tables for up to 4 people.
 Junior Suites can take an extra day bed but space is quite tight

 - High chair

 Remember baby and child equipment may be limited or need pre-booking

 Kids Activities on site: